iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

   - The signature provider service will sign the received serialized bytes as-is.
   - The signature provider will serialize the signature bytes and return them to the Coordinator.
 - Fill the `Signatures` field of the milestone payload with the received signature bytes.
-- Generate a *Message* as defined in [RFC-0017 (draft)](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md) using the same `Parents` for the created _Milestone Payload_.
+- Generate a *Message* as defined in [RFC-0017](https://iotaledger.github.io/protocol-rfcs/0017-tangle-message/0017-tangle-message.html) using the same `Parents` as in the created _Milestone Payload_.

 ## Syntactical validation

 - `Parents` of the payload must match `Parents` of the encapsulating _Message_.
 - `Next PoW Score Milestone Index` should be larger than the current milestone index if `Next Pow Score` is different than 0.
 Else, it should be 0.
+- Keys:
   - `Keys Count` must be at least the _Signature Threshold_ and at most the number of _Applicable Public Keys_ for the current milestone index.
+  - `Keys` must be sorted in lexicographical order.
-- `Public keys`:
+  - Each `Public Key` must be unique.
-  - The provided keys must form a subset of the _Applicable Public Keys_ for the current milestone index.
+  - `Keys` must form a subset of the _Applicable Public Keys_ for the current milestone index.
-  - The keys must be unique.
-  - The keys must be in lexicographical order.
+- Signatures:
-- `Signatures Count` must match the amount of public keys.
+  - `Signatures Count` must match `Keys Count`.
-- All `Signatures` must be valid.
+  - `Signature` at index i must be valid with respect to the `Public Key` at the same index.
 - Given the type and length information, the _Milestone Payload_ must consume the entire byte array of the `Payload` field of the _Message_.

 # Rationale and alternatives